facebook/opaque-ke/README.md

 [OPAQUE](https://eprint.iacr.org/2018/163.pdf) is an augmented password-authenticated key exchange protocol.
 It allows a client to authenticate to a server using a password, without ever having to expose the plaintext password to the server.

-This implementation is based on the [Internet Draft for OPAQUE](https://github.com/cfrg/draft-irtf-cfrg-opaque).
+This implementation is based on [RFC 9807](https://datatracker.ietf.org/doc/rfc9807/).

 Background
 ----------